 Advancing your life and career with an online degree comes with lots of questions, and we want to ensure your search for answers is effortless.
 If you have a question we haven’t covered, call (866) 295-3106 to speak with an enrollment counselor.

-Utica College’s suite of financial crime programs is nationally acclaimed and has been formally recognized for its excellence by the International Association of Law Enforcement Intelligence Analysts (IALEIA).
+Utica University’s suite of financial crime programs is nationally acclaimed and has been formally recognized for its excellence by the International Association of Law Enforcement Intelligence Analysts (IALEIA).

 We are also the first university in the nation to become an education partner with the preeminent association for financial crime specialists—Association of Certified Anti-Money Laundering Specialists (ACAMS).
 As such, the curriculum will also support your preparation for the CAMS certification exam.

 Admission to the Financial Crime Investigation certificate program does not require any exam scores.
 You can review the admission requirements here.

 Relevant work experience is recommended, but not required for admission into the Financial Crime Investigation certificate program.
 You can review the admission requirements here.

 You’ll complete 6 courses to earn the Financial Crime Investigation certificate.
 You can learn more about coursework for the Financial Crime Investigation certificate here.